Skip to content

 Immediate Steps

-• Irrigate gently with NaOCl to reduce bacterial load
+• Gentle irrigation with NaOCl can help reduce bacterial load

-• Antibiotics only if systemic signs are present (fever, lymphadenopathy, diffuse swelling)
+• Antibiotics only if systemic signs are present (fever, lymphadenopathy, diffuse swelling).
+Note: NaOCl accidents follow a different protocol where prophylactic antibiotics from day 0 may be considered.

 When to Refer